CobbCoding1/tim/README.md

 Implementation of a virtual machine in C.

-VM currently has 29 instructions.
+VM currently has 29 instructions as well as a couple native functions.
 List can be found in tim.h.
 There is also a working assembly which contains support for all instructions in the VM.

 Example of hello world in assembly: